eclipse-ee4j/starter/README.md

 Once Payara Micro starts, you can access the project at http://localhost:8080.

 You can also run the project via Docker.
-To build the Docker image, execute the following commands from the `jakartaee-cafe` directory (please ensure you have installed a [Java SE 8+ implementation](https://adoptium.net/?variant=openjdk8), [Maven 3+](https://maven.apache.org/download.cgi) and [Docker](https://docs.docker.com/get-docker/)):
+To build the Docker image, execute the following commands from the `jakartaee-cafe` directory.
+Please ensure you have installed a [Java SE 8+ implementation](https://adoptium.net/?variant=openjdk8), [Maven 3+](https://maven.apache.org/download.cgi) and [Docker](https://docs.docker.com/get-docker/) (we have tested with Java SE 8, Java SE 11 and Java SE 17).

 ```
 mvn clean package